-Police: Stormy Daniels’ arrest at strip club was improper
+Police: Stormy Daniels’ strip club arrest wasn’t political

-COLUMBUS, Ohio (AP) — A police investigation has concluded that last year’s arrest of Stormy Daniels at an Ohio strip club was improper but not politically motivated or planned ahead of time.
+COLUMBUS, Ohio (AP) — The 2018 arrest of Stormy Daniels at a Columbus strip club was improper but not planned ahead of time or politically motivated, according to an internal police department review released Friday.

-Findings released Friday looked into allegations that Columbus officers who support President Donald Trump conspired to retaliate against the porn actress over her claims she had sex with Trump before he became president.
+The investigation looked into allegations that police officers who support Republican President Donald Trump conspired to retaliate against the porn actress over her claims she had sex with Trump before he became president.

-Daniels was arrested in July on suspicion of inappropriately touching an undercover officer.
+Daniels, whose real name is Stephanie Clifford, was arrested in July on suspicion of inappropriately touching an undercover officer.
 Prosecutors dropped charges hours later, saying the law cited in Daniels’ arrest applied only to those who regularly performed at the club.

-Keith Farrell is president of the Fraternal Order of Police lodge for Columbus.
-He says the finding of an improper arrest was inevitable after prosecutors dropped the charges.
+Officers who went to Sirens strip club that night were targeting the club and not Daniels as part of an ongoing investigation into alleged illegal activity, according to the head of the city vice squad.
+Those alleged activities including human trafficking, underage drinking and drug dealing, the report said.

 Most Read Nation & World Stories